StartupLandia/phx_chat/README.md

   - more on ecto, https://hexdocs.pm/ecto/Ecto.html
   - it is something lix a hybrid of rails + django, more raw that active record (thats a good thing for learning sql)
   - to reset/clear a db, `mix ecto.reset`
+  - `PhxChat.Repo.get PhxChat.ChatChannel, 1` to query for id 1 of X Class

 ### Gen Ideas